popindavibe/jsxc-rtcpeerconfig/README.md

 This little development was made for WebRTC end-nodes to be able to connect from a **symmetrical NAT** activated LAN router.

 See the [Wiki](https://gitlab.nomagic.fr/popi/jsxc-rtcpeerconfig/wikis/home) section for howto install and deploy the scripts and requirements associated on your SOGo server.
+We assume you already have the following installed and configured :
+ * SOGo server installed and configured
+ * coturn server installed (available in debian repositories) and configured (does not have to be on the same server, can be first tested with long-term credentials as a POC)
+ * sjsxc deployed and working on your SOGo Web interface